sw360/sw360portal/README.md

 ```

 **Note:** the debian and rpm packages depend on the package `sw360_dependencies`
-which has to be build somewhere else.g
+which has to be built somewhere else.

 ### Liferay Configuration